 3. Block Insecure Merges with Guardrails

-With Guardrails, Xygeni gives you full control over what gets merged.
+Guardrails, ensure that when you create a branch in GitHub or attempt how to merge branches in GitHub, only safe changes reach your main branch GitHub setup.
+Xygeni gives you full control over what gets merged.
 You can define precise rules tailored to your security policies and risk tolerance.
 For example:

 - Block if a critical secret is found (e.g., AWS keys, tokens)